attiasr/hassio-addons/sonarr/README.md

-# Hassio Add-ons by petersendev: Sonarr
+# Hassio Add-ons by attiasr: Sonarr

 ## About